Junmo-Qu/portfolio/dataviz4.md

 ## Primary Data Source

 1. [China Statistical Yearbooks Compiled by National Bureau of Statistics of China.](http://www.stats.gov.cn/english/Statisticaldata/AnnualData/)
 This website contains the official annual statistical databases of China.
-From this datasource, this project can obtain information on the gender ratio of birth rates, the number of males and females in different age groups, the college enrollment rates of different genders, and the annual income of different genders.
+From this data source, this project can obtain information on the gender ratio of birth rates, the number of males and females in different age groups, the college enrollment rates of different genders, and the annual income of different genders.

 2. [.]()